 - Some women experience cramps similar to when you’re getting your period.
 The latter is not necessarily a bad sign.
 Wait a couple of days to see if you get your period and, if not, take a pregnancy test.

 Your babies (or baby)* are like two tiny balls – called blastocysts – and are already consisting of several hundred cells that are multiplying.
 The part that will develop into the placenta(s) has started producing the pregnancy hormone human chorionic gonadotropin (hCG).
 When you’re 4 weeks pregnant with twins, the blastocysts are receiving oxygen and nutrients from their yolk sac(s) until the placenta(s) is ready to take over.

-Take folic acid.
+You can get calcium and protein through dairy products, eggs, lean meat, lentils, peas, beans, chickpeas, soybeans, peanuts and vegetables such as kale and spinach.
+You also need to take a folic acid supplement.
 Folic acid is a B vitamin and is standard for pregnant women and women who plan to become pregnant.
 Folic acid helps prevent neural tube defects.
 Neural tube defects are serious birth defects of the spinal cord and the brain.
-You need to take 400 micrograms (mcg) for the first 12 weeks of pregnancy.
+You need to take folic acid for the first 12 weeks of pregnancy.
 Ideally, you should begin taking folic acid at least a month prior to you getting pregnant.

 What not to eat when you are pregnant?